-If we could achieve it (having a huge time ahead and without dying out for other causes) we could even go beyond speciation, passing from the animal kingdom to the "mineral" one.
+If we could achieve it (having a huge time ahead and without dying out for other causes) we could even go beyond speciation, moving from the animal kingdom to the “mineral” one.

 There are many reasons why someone might want to do this: to increase the chances of immortality, to acquire incredible computational abilities, to evolve in new ways.

-Unlikely, however, that humanity will remain the only intelligent species on the planet.
-Artificial intelligence is advancing rapidly, and many experts think it could become sentient this century, or sooner (some even think it already is).
+It is unlikely, however, that humanity will remain the only intelligent species on the planet.
+Artificial intelligence is advancing rapidly, and many experts think it could become sentient this century or sooner (some even think it already is).